joecockman/Football-Analytics-Project/README.md

 The final step was to take this data that we had generated and actually populate the MySQL database with it.

 # Querying the Data
 Now at last we had a full database, it was time to start querying the data.
 20 teams.
 38 games each.
 760 total matches.
 Who knows what drama took place in the 2023/2024 ELFL season.
-Who would win the race for the golden boot, or the coveted playmaker trophy?
+Who would win the race for the golden boot, or the much coveted playmaker award?
 Who would take the unfortunate title of being the most booked player?
-And ultimately, who would be living out every child's dream and lifting the ELFL trophy.
+And ultimately, who would be living out every child's dream and lifting the ELFL trophy high above their head?
 Read on to find out.

 ## ELFL Top Scorers 2023/2024
 ```